jonathanye29/unit3_project/README.md

 ```
 The client requires an application that allows them to record and store flight information.
 Developing a user interface is best fit for thier need as it is easier to use and visually appealing.

 The KV code snippet above shows a ScreenManager with a single screen called "LoginScreen".
 To create additional screens for the flight information application, I followed a similar structure by defining each screen with a unique name and id within the ScreenManager.
-For example, I created a signup screen with a name of "SignpScreen".
-I repeated this process for each screen in the application, such as the "homepage", "add flight screen", "flight history screen", "search flight screen", "airport map screen", and "flight statistics screen".
+For example, I created a signup screen with a name of "SignupScreen".
+I repeated this process for each screen in the application, such as the "Homepage" screen, "AddFlight" screen, "FlightHistory" screen, "SearchFlight" screen, "AirportMap" screen, and "FlightStatistics" screen.

 Each screen is defined using a separate KV code block that specifies the layout and widgets for that screen.
-For example, the "add flight screen" might include text input fields for the user to enter flight information, while the "flight history screen" might display a list of previously recorded flights.
+For example, the "AddFlight" screen might include text input fields for the user to enter flight information, while the "FlightHistory" screen might display a list of previously recorded flights.

 By using a ScreenManager and defining each screen as a separate widget, I can easily switch between screens and manage the application flow.
-For example, when the user logs in or signs up, I can switch from the "LoginScreen" or "SignupScreen" to the "Homepage".
-Similarly, I can navigate from the "HomePageScreen" to the "AddFlightScreen" when the user wants to record a new flight, or to the "FlightHistoryScreen" to view past flights.
+For example, when the user logs in or signs up, I can switch from the "LoginScreen" or "SignupScreen" to the "Homepage" screen.
+Similarly, I can navigate from the "Homepage" screen to the "AddFlight" screen when the user wants to record a new flight, or to the "FlightHistory" screen to view past flights.
 This approach allows for a more organized and user-friendly interface, and can help improve the overall user experience.

 ### General Application Screen
 ```.kv
 <LoginScreen>: